bigstack-oss/cube-cos-ui/packages/cube-frontend-web-app/docs/cos-api-request-hooks.md

 }
 ```

-### Request With Parameters and Axios Request Config
+### Mutation Request With Parameters and Axios Request Config

 ```ts
 const {